Add Cluster

 -

-As soon as the cluster is added, switch the KubeRocketCI portal to the Kubernetes mode:
+As soon as the cluster is added, open the terminal which has access to the cluster that runs the KubeRocketCI deployment.

 -